 Learning agreements are educational tools that outline activities the student completes to meet the School's and CSWE's competencies and behaviors.
-They address all nine social work competencies required by CSWE and the School.
 Learning agreements are a requirement of each field education course and serve as a guide to individualizing the learning experience for each student.
 The student's demonstrated performance on these activities are the bases for evaluation.
 It also serves as an organizer for student/instructor supervisory contacts, semester evaluations, and routine liaison contacts.

-The student and field instructor identify one activity per behavior that can be demonstrated several times during the semester for each behavior under all nine competencies.
+The student and field instructor identify one activity per behavior that can be demonstrated several times during the semester.

-Learning agreements are signed by the student, field instructor and liaison by the due date.
+Learning agreements are signed by the student, field instructor, and liaison by the due date.
 The student may not earn field credit beyond the due date for agency hours until the learning agreement is completed in Sonia.